-President Trump briefly leaves Walter Reed medical center in motorcade to surprise supporters
+President Trump briefly leaves Walter Reed Medical Center in motorcade to surprise supporters

 The briefing outside the Walter Reed National Military Medical Center lasted just 10 minutes.

-Trump's blood oxygen level currently stands at 98%, Trump's medical team said.
+At the time of the briefing, Trump's blood oxygen level was 98% - within the normal range, Trump's medical team said.

-Blood oxygen saturation is a key health marker for COVID-19 patients.
-A normal reading is between 95 and 100.
-A drop below 90 is concerning.

-The doctors also declined to say what they had found in scans of the president's lungs.
+Signs of pneumonia or other lung damage could be detected in scans before a patient feels short of breath, but the president's doctors declined to say what those scans have revealed.

 VIDEO: Dr. Jen Ashton analyzes Pres.
 Trump's condition